thesammiller/svrcubeworld/extern/README.md

 # External Modules
 This project has three external dependencies.
 GLFW and GLM are included through git submodules and should be installed with the git init recursive command.
 The third library, TAO+ACE, needs to be installed manually.

-*Libjpeg-Turbo also needs to be built per the instrcutions on Libjpeg-Turbo repo*
+OpenH264 also needs to be installed manually.

 Future work includes using the ACE+TAO library as a submodule.
 However, at this point in time, it needs to be installed separately.
 Please see the instructions below for the Ubuntu platform.
 This should also work on other Linux/Unix (Mac OS) systems.